Posted On August 11, 2021

 Immediate inspection of all deliveries is vital in the claims process—the earlier you notice damaged or missing goods, the better.
 Whether it’s damaged goods, shortages or another type of loss, good notation and inventory will increase the chances of getting the maximum payout.

-Review freight as soon as it’s delivered, before signing the delivery receipt.
+Inspect freight as soon as it’s delivered, before signing the delivery receipt.
 This doesn’t require you to break down or unpack the shipment while the driver is present, but a good inspection and walk around the freight is recommended.

 Document any missing or damaged cargo on the delivery receipt, including the item type, amount of missing/damaged goods and any other info.
 Taking photos of the freight is also helpful.
 Use specific details and try to avoid general terms such as “box damage” or “torn.”
 This type of notation does not provide adequate support for your claim.
 A notation of “subject to inspection,” by itself, is not considered a valid notation of loss or damage.
 Example of Proper Notation: “1 carton Ink Cartridge #CN-1456 crushed and cartridge cracked.”